-The mystery to the outside rein lies in the inside leg and seat bone.
-You’ve heard it time and again: “inside leg to outside rein”.
-Well, it’s not really about your leg – it’s about the horse’s balance.
-The horse needs to “step away” from your leg in order to take his weight more to the outside.
-This will help him bend toward the inside and “fill” your outside rein.
+The solution to the outside rein lies in the inside leg and seat bone.
+You've heard it time and again: "inside leg to outside rein".
+Well, it's not really about your leg - it's about the horse's balance.
+The horse needs to "step away" from your leg in order to take his weight more to the outside.
+This will help him stretch the outside of his body, bend toward the inside and "fill" your outside rein.

-Now, it is your responsibility to keep the outside rein straight.
-That is, use the “contact” – don’t abuse it by throwing it away!
+Now, it is your responsibility to maintain this new connection.
+That is, use the "contact" - don't abuse it by throwing it away!
 Give when needed, take when needed, resist when necessary (or preferably, do all three in a split second!).
-But by all means, keep it straight!
-If you can keep the rein straight, you will also keep your horse straight – through the shoulders and neck (your legs are responsible for the horse’s hips).
+But by all means, keep it connected!
+If you can keep the rein straight, you will also keep your horse straight - through the shoulders and neck (your legs are responsible for the horse's hips).

 So on your next ride, remember the outside rein.
 But remember even more, that it's not just about grabbing the rein - it's about setting the horse up through its body so that he "fills" the outside rein.
 Then, when you have one, do something with it!

 Of course, this is just the tip of the iceberg.
 This is just the "irritating" thought - the one that sparks you on to delving deeper into the subject.
 We all know that finding that outside rein (correctly) is no easy feat.
 The best path to this solution is to find a competent instructor who can give you consistent, accurate feedback.

 Ready for something completely different?
 If you liked what you read here, you might be interested in the new Horse Listening Practice Sessions.

 This is NOT a program where you watch other people's riding lessons.
 Start working with your horse from Day 1.

 Don’t miss a single issue of Horse Listening!
 If you like what you are reading, become a subscriber and receive updates when new Horse Listening articles are published!
 Your email address will not be used on any other distribution list.
 Subscribe to Horse Listening by Email